 Backpack through a Rainforest to Enchanted Valley

 From waterfalls and wildlife to an old-growth rainforest, backpacking to Enchanted Valley in Olympic National Park is an incredible experience at 26 miles round trip.

 From the Graves Creek trailhead located in the southwestern part of the park, you will follow the Quinault River through an old-growth temperate rainforest as you make your way 13 miles to Enchanted Valley.
 There are four backcountry sites along the way: Pony Bridge, O’Neil Creek, Pyrites Creek and Enchanted Valley.
 There are pit toilets at O’Neil Creek and Enchanted Valley campsites.

 A three-mile valley full of waterfalls, this area is also home to active bears, so bear canisters are required as is an understanding of what to do if you encounter a bear along the trail.
 You can borrow bear canisters at the Wilderness Information Center or South Shore Quinault Ranger Station near Lake Quinault Lodge.
 Park officials suggest a $3 per canister donation helps to perpetuate the program and provide education materials.

-Beach: Shi Shi Beach to Point of Arches
+Hike from Shi Shi Beach to Point of Arches